-Key art critics, particularly those clustered around the influential October journal, 1 since the 1990s have declared that exploring identity in art is narcissistic and that personal narrative is self-serving.
-These claims have effectively marginalized work that uses the "self" in the arts that is exemplified by Ruth Novaczek's oeuvre which has been given relatively little critical attention and not had the visibility that her peers whose work does not deal with identity have had.
-In many cases I would concur with their argument that a focus on personal narrative or the self as a conduit for affirming identity is in many ways problematic.
-The issue at stake is to ask what purpose art serves.
-The criticism that marginalized this kind of work was exactly that it is conservative as opposed to avant-garde - as the art historian Benjamin Buchloh stated in the aforementioned discussion within the Art journal, October "I'm not sure that the project is to critique identity I'm not sure that's the project of some of these artists.
+Key art critics, particularly those clustered around the influential October journal, since the 1990s have declared that exploring identity in art is narcissistic and that personal narrative is self-serving.2 These claims have effectively marginalized work that uses the "self" in the arts.
+In many cases I would concur with their argument that a focus on personal narrative or the self as a conduit for affirming identity is in many ways problematic.3 The issue at stake is to ask what purpose art serves.
+The criticism that marginalized this kind of work was exactly that it is conservative as opposed to avant-garde - as the art historian Benjamin Buchloh stated in the aforementioned discussion within the Art journal, October "I'm not sure that the project is to critique identity4 I'm not sure that's the project of some of these artists.
 They would much rather be associated with a project of affirming and constructing identity.
-The articulation of the work is an act of empowerment, of conscription, of consolidating identity."5 It was this discussion that proffered a turning away from focusing on one's own cultural identity in mainstream art circles within a climate in the art world that art was to critique society rather than conserve tradition.
+The articulation of the work is an act of empowerment, of conscription, of consolidating identity."
+It was this discussion that proffered a turning away from focusing on one's own cultural identity in mainstream art circles within a climate in the art world that art was to critique society rather than conserve tradition.
 I would agree that the work of personal narrative that Buchloh refers to here does not aim to rethink subjectivity in a complex world, but serves to assert the subject's special qualities because of the history of marginalization and victimhood as an ethnic insiderist manoeuvre.
 However, not all work exploring identity has this feature.
 The work I am championing does not.
 Instead it uses a heterogeneous approach to narrative and identity through a maximalist aesthetic.
 Maximalism offers a complex subjectivity that I will explain through the case studies.
 The complexity that the work constitutes could be seen as the difference between an impulse to "find oneself" compared with the impulse to question why identity might matter and how this can open up possibilities for the future.
-Novaczek's Rootless Cosmopolitans is an example of this as she posits Jewish identity through the question What is a Jew? at the opening the film, not as statement of fact.
-Furthermore, the film refuses to give a singular answer instead delivering a wide range of possible narratives that all revolve around the question posed at the beginning of the film.